Blog

 The artificial intelligence (AI) revolution is upon us, and it’s here to stay.
 As the world collectively marvels over the innovation that generative AI and deep learning can offer, many worry about what this means for their livelihood.
 Others are asking, “Will AI replace my job?”

-A 2023 report on the Future of Jobs conducted by the World Economic Forum looked at the highest job growth markets over the next five years.
-Their findings show that industries spanning agriculture, education, manufacturing, and marketing all have opportunities for sizeable job growth and job security in the years ahead.
+A 2025 report on the Future of Jobs conducted by the World Economic Forum looked at the highest job growth markets over the next five years.
+Their findings show that industries spanning agriculture, education, manufacturing, and healthcare all have opportunities for sizable job growth and job security in the years ahead.

 Agricultural Jobs